 Age: 24 - 36 years old

-Demographics: Gym owners, fitness professionals (trainers, managers, receptionists, etc.), enthusiasts
+Demographics: Gym owners, fitness professionals (trainers, managers, receptionists, etc.), and enthusiasts

-- Support for setting up new gyms including buying of new branded equipment.
+Support for setting up new gyms including buying new branded equipment.

 Pain Points and Goals